Bhagwanji: Justice Sahai commission

 "I have bestowed my anxious consideration to the claim of Chandrachur Ghose that there was a very strong possibility that Gumnami Baba alias Bhagwanji and Netaji Subhash Chandra Bose were one and the same person.
-It should be borne in mind that Judicial Commissions of Enquiry (likethe present) do not reach conclusions on a very strong possibility; they only reach one when there is a very high degree of probability of the likelihood of something being true."
+It should be borne in mind that Judicial Commissions of Enquiry (like the present) do not reach conclusions on a very strong possibility; they only reach one when there is a very high degree of probability of the likelihood of something being true."

 But he finally rejected their claims citing the DNA result and the fact none of them have seen Bhagwanji and all their work is based on hearsay.

 Rita Banerjee who testified in Mukherjee commission, deposed again.
 Out of all the witnesses she was the one who had seen Bhagwanji face to face for the longest duration.
 Her testimony was rejected citing 2 reasons mentioned above and also for the fact that she wrongly mentioned of not appearing before any other commission whereas she did appear in front of Mukherjee commission.
 This was made as a ground to reject her testimony.

 3 witnesses Amita Singh, Nand Kumar Misra and Shiv Prasad Yadav had seen Bhagwanji face to face few times in their lives.
 Their testimonies were also rejected citing the first two clauses.